Illumina/manta/docs/userGuide/installation.md

     ../manta-${MANTA_VERSION}.release_src/configure --jobs=4 --prefix=/path/to/install
     make -j4 install

-Note that during the configuration step, the following dependencies will be built from source if they are not found:
+Note that there are two other dependencies to cmake and boost.
+These are different than the requirements discussed above, in that they can optionally be provided by the user.
+They will automatically be built from source if not detected.
+The minimum required versions of these tools for users planning to provide them to the build process are

 * cmake 2.8.0+
-* boost 1.56.0+
+* boost 1.56.0+ (must include static libraries)

+...the build process will find an existing cmake version on the user's `PATH` and an existing boost installation indicated by the environment variable `BOOST_ROOT`.

-To accelerate this process the configuration step can be parallelized over multiple cores, as demonstrated in the example above with the `--jobs=4` argument to configure.
+If not detected, then versions of cmake and boost will be built from source and installed to temporary locations under the build directory automatically.
+This step can make installation more convenient, but does increase the time requiered for configuration.
+To accelerate this process the configuration step can be parallelized over multiple cores, as demonstrated in the example above with the`--jobs=4` argument to configure.

 To see more configure options, run: